RAT+: Train Dense, Infer Sparse -- Recurrence Augmented Attention for Dilated Inference: Experiments

-For hybrid sparse inference patterns, we emphasize that our goal is to demonstrate the feasibility, rather than to identify optimal hybrid designs.
-For example, the hybrid configuration of \cdv{16} interleaved with \cwv{1024} achieves intermediate performance, with clear improvements over local-window-only models (e.g., +4 points on 2WQA), but does not outperform the dilated one on average.
-This is because, \emph{unlike training-from-scratch regime where functionality can be freely allocated across modules during optimization, inference-time hybrid configurations are constrained by the pretrained specialization of layers and heads.} Different components may vary in how amenable they are to sparsification, as well as in the dilation or window sizes at which they operate most effectively.
-We leave the search of optimal hybrid sparse patterns to future work.
+We emphasize that our goal for hybrid sparse inference patterns is to demonstrate feasibility rather than optimality.
+For instance, \cdv{16} interleaved with \cwv{1024} achieves intermediate performance, improving over local-window-only models (e.g., +4 on 2WQA), but does not consistently outperform dilated attention.
+This is because inference-time hybrid configurations are constrained by pretrained specialization, where different layers and heads vary in their suitability for sparsification.
+The search for optimal hybrid designs is left to future work.
+We further present results on length generalization using NTK-based RoPE scaling~\cite{rope_ntk}, which extends the sequence length with either proportional FLOPs increase or intact FLOPs via dilation.

-More results include length generalization with the NTK-based RoPE scaling method~\cite{rope_ntk}, which allows us to either increase FLOPs proportionally or keep them unchanged by expanding the dilation size when extending to longer sequence lengths, as well as additional NIAH results in Appendix \autoref{tab:pretrain_free_niah}.

-\paragraph{Does recurrence help beyond dilation (top-k block)?} Beyond dilated attention, we also evaluate performance when directly sparsified to top-k block attention in \autoref{fig:niah}, \autoref{tab:pretrain_free_niah_topk_quest} and \autoref{tab:pretrain_free_niah_topk_moba}.
-Interestingly, we find that top-k block attention performs substantially better when sparsified from RAT+ than from attention-only models.
-We hypothesize that recurrence encourages token representations to better reflect the content of their block, so that block selection algorithms (e.g., min/max or mean pooling) can capture this information more effectively.
-This in turn leads to more accurate block scoring and improves final performance.

-We use the NIAH tasks from the RULER benchmark to illustrate this effect.
-These retrieval-heavy tasks are particularly sensitive to block selection quality.
-To exclude prompt sensitivity in pretrained-only models, we apply a supervised fine-tuning (SFT) stage to make models faithfully follow instructions before all evaluations.
-In \autoref{fig:niah}, all dense configurations achieve perfect accuracy, whereas sparse variants from attention-only models suffer significant degradation.
-Compared to them, sparse variants from RAT+ maintain much higher accuracy (e.g., 93.8 vs. 63.2 on NIAH-MK-2 at \cdv{64}, \ckv{16}).
-Moreover, enabling active recurrence learning during SFT by jointly tuning the dense and corresponding dilated variants is critical, as it allows recurrence to actively absorb task-specific information.
-Consistent improvements across other NIAH tasks and an additional top-k block attention method are reported in the \autoref{sec:eval_app}.
-We also present an interesting finding there when comparing these results with those of dilated attention.